How to Sell in China: Top 3 China Cross-border E-commerce Platforms

 Among the three business models, the TMG provides more autonomy as brands can co-manage their sales and marketing efforts on Tmall with their Tmall Partners.
 While for TOF and TDI models, sales and marketing are managed by Tmall’s TOF category team and TDI operations team.
 Ultimately, the TMG model gives brands more autonomy and the ability to control their store as opposed to the other models.

 Within Tmall Global Stores, there are also a few categories.
 Merchants can either open a Flagship store, Specialty Store or an Authorized Store on Tmall Global depending on their business nature, and submit relevant documents for authentication.
 For details (fees, procedures, documentation, etc.) about opening a Tmall Global store, please check here.
+Now let’s go over the different type of stores:

 Since its launch in 2014, Tmall Global has evolved to become the top-of-mind platform for Chinese consumers to purchase imported products.
 During the Tmall Global merchant summit 2018, Alibaba pledged to bring international goods worth US$200 billion in China over the next five years, which underscores the giant’s ambitions to further globalize and narrow the gap between China’s consumers and international brands.